cblgh/plain/README.md

 ## Concepts

-* The index file (think of a it like a sitemap, of sorts, or a root listicle)
+* The index file (think of it like a sitemap of sorts, or as a root listicle)
 * Listicles (lists of articles, defined by commands and operands)
 * Commands: symbols + operand (single, not plural)
 * Navigation